sgioldasis/bigdata-course-labs/streaming/Using Apache Spark Streaming to Tackle Twitter Hashtags.md

 the tweets from Twitter API using Python and passes them to the Spark Streaming instance.
 It should be easy to follow for anyone with a little knowledge of Python.

+> Note: You can find all the code in the `/home/savas/twitter` folder on your VM.

 First, let’s create a file called `twitter_app.py` and then we’ll add the code in it together as below.